gavdraper/gavdraper.github.io/_posts/2017-05-31-sql-server-parameter-sniffing.md

 This will force SQL Server  to use the plan that works best for the value Mars, in this case it will make our UK query very inefficient, which may be ok if that's a query that is very rarely used and we want to optimize for the value that gets executed the most.

+### Seperate Queries ###
-4. Use separate queries for the data that falls outside the normal range.
+Use separate queries for the data that falls outside the normal range.
 For example PlaceOfBirth Mars clearly differs in cardinality from most of the other data.
 In this case we could have 2 procedures GetUsersByPlaceOfBirthMars and keep our existing GetUsersByPlaceOfBirth.
 Any queries for Mars go through the new procedure.
 This way we get all the benefits of a cached optimized plan but take the hit by having to maintain multiple procedures.

 ## Fixing A Parameter Sniffing Issue In Production ##
 Often these issues get reported by users saying queries are timing out, in this scenario we often need to just get the query running again before we start looking at the best plan of attack for preventing the issue.